 Emidio Lopes is a young actor based in the GTA area.
 He graduated from Toronto Academy Of Acting in 2017 and also took several workshop classes with Director Michael Kennedy.
-Since beginning his acting journey 2 years ago, Emidio has been in numerous short films, Feature Film and a Theatre Production, some of which have gone into the film festival circuit.
-Some of the titles include Heart Strings, Keeping David, Hang Up, Killer Bananas, Third Law, Pressure Play and the thought provoking To Kill A Secret and most recently the feature film Because We Are.
+Since beginning his acting journey 4 years ago, Emidio has been in numerous short films, commercials and a Theatre Production, some of which have gone into the film festival circuit.
+Some of the titles include Heart Strings, Keeping David, Hang Up, Killer Bananas, Third Law, Pressure Play, the thought-provoking To Kill A Secret and most recently the feature film Because We Are.

 Singer, songwriter and music producer Jamal Pink is an artist from Toronto, Ontario.
 A student of the late 90’s and early 2000’s pop and R&B, the young singer specializes in blending the beautiful melodies and vocal arrangements of the early 2000’s with the high gloss production of modern pop.
 His smooth, sauve, velvety vocals and gorgeous production style culminate to deliver a fresh take on both Pop and R&B.

 Jamal also hopes to pursue a career in acting by making his debut in the new short film To Kill A Secret set to release later this year.

 Melissa is a Toronto-based actress, writer, media professional and Japanese-Italian hybrid.
 She is a member of ACTRA and currently represented by Hero Artists.